pudo-attic/storyweb/README.md

 To create a new database, run the following command:

-    python tmi/manage.py initdb
+    python storyweb/manage.py initdb

 This will also create an admin user with the email address ``admin@grano.cc`` and the password ``admin`` which you can use to log in and create more users.

-Congratulations, you've installed ``tmi``.
+Congratulations, you've installed ``storyweb``.
 You can run the application using:

-    python tmi/manage.py runserver
+    python storyweb/manage.py runserver

 ## Credits